william-murphy/roomserve/README.md

 Run `go get` to install the dependencies used in the project.
 These dependencies are located in the `go.mod` file.

+## Dev
+Ensure Postgres server is running locally.
+Run `go run .` to run dev server.

+## Test
+Ensure Postgres server is running locally.
+Run `go test ./test` to run the tests.

-## Run
+## Prod (WIP)
-Ensure Postgres server is running.
-In the parent directory, run `go run .`
+Ensure production Postgres server is running.
+Run `go run . prod` to run prod server.